Hacienda de San Antonio

 At the heart of a 5,000-acre working ranch, which can be explored on horseback or foot

 Meet our specialists

-To start planning your vacation to Hacienda de San Antonio or take a look at our itineraries to Colonial Highlands
+Call us on 6469186980 to start planning your vacation to Hacienda de San Antonio or take a look at our itineraries to Colonial Highlands

 Hacienda de San Antonio is one of Mexico's best kept secrets and is a stunning country house dating back to 1879.
 Formerly owned by billionaire Sir James Goldsmith, this authentic plantation estate has 25 spacious suites featuring large bathrooms, vaulted brick ceilings, fireplaces and French-style doors, which open out onto terraces or balconies with breathtaking views.
 Enjoy the delicious international and Mexican cuisine prepared by the French chef David Ferre with organic dairy, meats, fruits, vegetables, coffee and other locally produced products.